-Review of Brilliant Earth's Marketing of Fair Trade and Fairmined Gold.
+Part 3: Review of Brilliant Earth's Marketing of Fair Trade and Fairmined Gold.

-Even though Brilliant Earth has not sold Fairmined jewelry for a while, they continue to market it as this screen shot from November 2019 shows:
+As I mentioned earlier, even though Brilliant Earth has not sold Fairmined jewelry for a while, they continue to market it as this screen shot from November 2019 shows:

 Though Fairmined Gold has not gotten any market traction in the US, there are still a few small jewelry studios who use it.

 But because of Brilliant Earth’s dominance on Google, those looking for Fairmined Gold will land on highly ranked Brilliant Earth pages.
 From there, they will be encouraged to buy recycled gold (which a customer service rep explained is essentially equal in ethics to Fairmined gold.)

 This practice not only enhances Brilliant Earth’s business, but it also creates market confusion, undermining smaller studios who have tried to make a real difference for producer communities

 But here’s the kicker: what Brilliant Earth does is even worse than using Fairmined clickbait.